Sure Dividend

 These advantages allow Coca-Cola to remain highly profitable, even during recessions.
 The company held up very well during the Great Recession:

 Not only did Coca-Cola survive the Great Recession, but it also thrived.
-Coca-Cola grew earnings-per-share by 36% from 2007 to 2010.
-This shows the durability and strength of Coca-Cola’s business model.
+Earnings-per-share grew by 36% from 2007 to 2010, which shows the durability and strength of Coca-Cola’s business model.
 The company’s dividend also appears very safe.

 Valuation & Expected Returns

-Adjusted earnings-per-share for Coca-Cola is expected to reach $2.65 per share in 2023.
-Coca-Cola trades for a price-to-earnings ratio of 22.0 at its current price levels.
+Coca-Cola’s adjusted earnings-per-share are expected to reach $2.85 per share in 2024.
+At its current price levels, Coca-Cola trades for a price-to-earnings ratio of 23.7.

-This is slightly below our fair multiple of 23 times earnings, which takes into account the stock’s historical valuations as well as future growth estimates.
-Accordingly, we expect a rising P/E multiple to add 0.9% to annual returns over the next five years.
+This is slightly higher than our fair multiple of 23 times earnings, which takes into account the stock’s historical valuations and future growth estimates.
+Accordingly, we expect a rising P/E multiple to subtract 0.9% from annual returns over the next five years.

 These are rather alluring total return projections during the current highly uncertain environment, considering they are coming from such a trustworthy company as Coca-Cola.
-Therefore, Coca-Cola stock receives a buy recommendation.
+Therefore, Coca-Cola stock receives a hold recommendation because of the expected returns.

 Final Thoughts

 Coca-Cola has a long and established track record of delivering steady dividends along with annual dividend increases, even during recessions and other challenging periods.
 We fully expect the company to continue delivering relatively resilient results during the ongoing macroeconomic turmoil and even come out from this phase stronger than ever.
-The company has multiple growth catalysts and a dominant global position in the beverages industry to support it.
+The company has multiple growth catalysts and a dominant global beverage industry position to support it.

-The stock appears to be slightly under valued, which might suggest it’s a good opportunity to consider allocating capital to the stock.
-Coca-Cola should also continue to pay its dividend comfortably, currently offering a solid yield above 3%.
-And, it should have little trouble raising the dividend each year.
+The stock appears to be slightly overvalued, which might suggest it’s a decent opportunity to consider allocating capital to it.
+Coca-Cola should also continue to pay its dividend comfortably, currently offering a solid yield above 2.8%.
+It should have little trouble raising the dividend each year.

 Overall, Coca-Cola can be an attractive holding for income-focused investors.